 Keep doing this exercise until he reliably recognises that you want him to stay still when you step away.
 Perhaps even give him a treat each time he is still sitting when you step back to be next to him.

-Having given your dog the ’Sit’ command and hand signal, walk two paces away and walk in front of him.
-Return to his side, reward and release with the command ‘Go on!’
+Having given your dog the ’Sit’ instruction and hand signal, walk two paces away and walk in front of him.
+Return to his side, praise and release with the command ‘Go on!’
 With each attempt, slowly move further and further until you can walk all round him, always returning him to a ‘Sit’ if he attempts to follow.
 Do not repeat the Stay command but use ‘Good’ if he is still sitting or ‘Sit’ if necessary.
-When you are again beside your dog, reward and release him with a release instruction such as ‘Go on’.
+When you are again beside your dog, praise, reward and release him with a release instruction such as ‘Go on’.

 As his reliability improves, reduce the number of times your dog is rewarded with a treat but always congratulate him for good performance.
 Release him at the end of the exercise.
 Eventually the reward can be extinguished altogether but may be offered once in a while for outstanding behaviour or to reinforce what you have taught your dog.

-As with training all commands, slowly increase the length of time you expect him to stay still and the level of distraction you expect him to tolerate.
+As with training all instructions, slowly increase the length of time you expect him to stay still and the level of distraction you expect him to tolerate.